 Whether a financial provider like FXTM is reliable and legit is an important and very legitimate question one can have.
 After all you trust FXTM with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

 One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
 So in this basic sense FXTM is of course legit.
 Additionally, there are other factors you can take into account when you check the reliability of FXTM, e.g. if FXTM is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider FXTM safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider FXTM reliable in your individual circumstances.
 We also compared FXTM with two similar brokers.

 |Broker listed on stock exchange||No||No||No|

 |Annual financial statements on website||No||No||Yes|

 |Broker ownership transparency||No||No||Yes|

 |Broker is audited by the Big Four||No||No||No|